anialisiecka/WGAtools/README.md

 # Model transformations between pangenome graphs
+Whole Genome Alignment (WGA) graphs are bidirected graphs with nodes labeled with multiple sequence alignments of homologous genome fragments.
+Similarly to WGAs, variation graphs (VG) are founded on bidirected graphs, but their nodes are labeled with single DNA sequences.
+Therefore, VGs do not represent full alignments, they only indicate related identical nucleotides.
 ## Transformation of WGAs into VGs
 wga2vg is an algorithm that transforms a WGA representation of a sequence set into a compatible and compact VG representation. wga2vg requires as input a whole genome alignment graph in MAF format (Multiple Alignment File) and outputs a variation graph in GFA format (Graphical Fragment Assembly).
 WGA blocks consisting of a single sequence and built from uncovered fragments of the input sequences should be added to the input MAF file.